MINIX NEO Z97

 The MINIX NEO Z97 is remarkably small, measuring just 88 x 88 x 42mm in metric terms.
 Weighing only 180 grams (about 6.3 ounces), you could literally hold this entire computer in the palm of your hand.
 The included VESA mount makes it easy to attach behind a monitor, effectively hiding the PC from view while keeping your desk completely clear.
 The gray aluminum-style chassis provides decent heat dissipation, though this is an actively cooled system with a small centrifugal fan.
 According to MINIX, the cooling system keeps noise levels below 30dB, which reviewers have confirmed makes it practically silent during normal use.

 Performance-wise, the Intel Processor N97 delivers approximately 15% better CPU performance compared to the popular Intel N100, according to multiple reviews.
 The Gadgeteer reported a Cinebench score of 154, which is respectable for a 4-core, 4-thread processor in this power envelope.
 While you won’t be running heavy video editing or AI workloads, the NEO Z97 handles office productivity, web browsing, streaming, and even light gaming without breaking a sweat.
-AndroidPCTV noted that it runs “2D games and light 3D games” adequately at 1080p or 720p, though demanding titles are out of the question.
+AndroidPCTV found the Intel UHD Graphics “suitable for games in 1080p or 720p quality” but “not suitable for games with a lot of 3D load.”
 The Intel UHD Graphics with 24 execution units is capable for media consumption and basic content creation.

 The connectivity options are both a strength and weakness of this system.
 On the positive side, you get triple 4K display output through two HDMI 2.1 ports and one DisplayPort 1.4, all supporting 4K at 60Hz simultaneously.
 The dual Gigabit Ethernet ports are excellent for users who need redundant networking or want to set up the system as a basic router or firewall.
 WiFi 6 (802.11ax) and Bluetooth 5.2 handle wireless duties.
 However, the complete absence of USB-C ports is a notable omission in 2025, limiting compatibility with modern peripherals and docking solutions.
 The three USB-A 3.2 Gen 1 ports cover basic needs, but power users may find themselves reaching for a USB hub.